ryancummings/blog/content/posts/new-blog-who-this.md

 ![](/images/desk.jpg)
 (Yay, images work!)

 So welcome to my new blog!
 Take a look around and check out my social links on the left sidebar.
-Don't be afraid to email me -- I love getting letters.
+Don't be afraid to email me (the @ link on the sidebar) -- I love getting letters.
 I hope you get something out of this site.